House of Secrets (album): Background and recording

 Otep began working on House of Secrets after performing on the Ozzfest tour in support of their debut album, Sevas Tra (2002).
 "Buried Alive" was first song written for the album.
-Vocalist Otep Shamaya said she was angrier going into the writing of the album, citing her frustration towards president George W. Bush for leading the United States into the Iraq War and the death of her brother—who served in the navy—the year before.
-She was also frustrated with what she saw as the "fabricated" way albums were made and wanted to create memorable songs without using standard structures.
+Vocalist Otep Shamaya said that going into the album, she was frustrated with what she saw as the "fabricated" way albums were made and sought to create memorable songs without using standard structures.
+She also wanted the album to raise Otep's "technical level", with aggressive drumming providing its "dominant rhythm".
 Otep's record label Capitol Records did not pressure the band to come up with more commercial material, and were encouraged to be as true to themselves as possible by their A&R representative.

 Otep recorded House of Secrets in late 2003 at Rocket Carousel Studios in Los Angeles with producer Greg Wells.
 The album's working title was Suicide Trees.
 Shamaya described Wells as a "mentor" for Otep, praising his musical and instrumental abilities and crediting him with pushing the band musically.
 She worked on songs with Wells based on how she was feeling at the time.
 Wells wrote the music for six of the album's tracks, and co-wrote an additional three; bassist Jason "eViL J" McGuire also contributed to the writing of three songs.
 Guitarist Rob Patterson, who was fired from Otep midway through recording due to creative differences, played on three songs and co-wrote "Buried Alive" and "Nein".
-Wanting the album's drumming to more aggressive and technical compared to that of Sevas Tras, Shamaya reached out to Slipknot's manager and enlisted Joey Jordison to perform on six of its tracks.
+After reaching out to Slipknot's manager, Shamaya enlisted Joey Jordison to play drums on six of the album's tracks.
 Jordison composed his parts around instrumentals that Otep played for him; according to Shamaya, he almost asked the band to record the songs live.
 Once recording was completed, House of Secrets was mastered by Howie Weinberg and Roger Lian at Masterdisk in New York.